 Cranberry sauce has a sour flavor that complements the delicious sweetness of the white mocha sauce.

 Wafer sauce topping is part of a long tradition of gingerbread latte holiday special in Europe, the Middle East, Asia Pacific, Japan, and Africa since 2000.

-Gingerbread latte gets gingerbread syrup, steamed milk, and espresso.
-It is topped with gingerbread flavored whip cream and wafer drizzle.
+The gingerbread latte gets gingerbread syrup, steamed milk, and espresso.
+It is topped with gingerbread-flavored whip cream and wafer drizzle.